memfault/interrupt/_drafts/schematic_review_checklist_for_firmware_engineer.md

 ---
-# This is a template for Interrupt posts.
-Use previous, more recent posts from the _posts/
-# directory for more inspiration and patterns.
-#
-# When submitting a post for publishing, submit a PR with the post in the _drafts/ directory
-# and it will be moved to _posts/ on the date of publish.
-#
-# e.g.
-# $ cp _drafts/_template.md _drafts/my_post.md
-#
-# It will now show up in the front page when running Jekyll locally.

 title: A Schematic Review Checklist for Firmware Engineers
 description: A checklist with supporting stories for firmware engineers to review when  doing a schematic review.
 author: mschulte